-While the overall results have shown great promises and distinctive conclusions particularly concerning the preprocessing techniques influence and the UNSW-NB15 and NSL-KDD datasets, there exist more open gaps for future research.
-Some of them are as follow:
+While the overall results have shown great promises and distinctive conclusions particularly concerning the preprocessing techniques influence and the UNSW-NB15 and NSL-KDD datasets, there exist some limitations and open gaps for future research as follow:

-- I. Dataset and Algorithms: Among the many available IDS dataset benchmarks and machine learning algorithms, this work only made use of two datasets, and a maximum of five algorithms.
-It will be interesting to use more datasets and more algorithms for broader insights. - II.
-Alternative feature selection and normalization: There are three feature selection methods, Wrapper method is considered in this study, the other two methods can be considered in future studies.
-The same wrapper method can also be used in a different approach such as change of evaluation algorithm, or searching strategy and soon.
-Similarly, the use of different normalization methods can also be explored. - III.
-Multi-classification: This work primarily focused on binary classification of normal and attack network traffics, however, both the used datasets contained varied attack types, thus multi-classification work can be done to enable further analysis of the effect of preprocessing techniques on distinctive classes of attacks. - IV.
-Reduction of FAR: A good IDS should have high detection rates and very low false alert rates.
+- Dataset and Algorithms: Among the many available IDS dataset benchmarks and machine learning algorithms, this work only made use of two datasets, and a maximum of five algorithms.
+It would be interesting to use more datasets and more algorithms for broader insights. - Alternative feature selection and normalization: There are three feature selection methods, Wrapper method is considered in this study, the other two methods can be considered in future studies.
+The same wrapper method can also be used in a different approach such as changing of evaluation algorithm or searching strategy and soon.
+Similarly, the use of different normalization methods can also be explored. - Multi-classification: This work primarily focused on the binary classification of normal and attack network traffics, however, IDS datasets typically contained diverse attack types, thus multi-classification work can be done to enable further analysis of the effect of preprocessing techniques on distinctive classes of attacks. - Reduction of FAR: A good IDS should have high detection rates and very low false alert rates.
 While the models built with the UNSW-NB15 datasets generally achieved higher DR, however, a higher number of FAR is also eminent, and although this highlights the complexity of the dataset, further work can be performed to reduce it.